Home

 Piemontite Vs Sylvite Fracture

 Fracture is an important parameter when you compare Piemontite and Sylvite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Piemontite Vs Sylvite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Piemontite is Splintery and Uneven.
-Sylvite fracture is Brittle and Uneven.
+Fracture observed in Piemontite is Uneven and Splintery.
+Sylvite fracture is Uneven.

 Piemontite Vs Sylvite Luster